Marine Corps Unit Structure

 In modern times, the Marine Special Operations Regiment has been renamed the Marine Raider Regiment to reflect the continuation of excellence and acknowledge the debt that modern Marine special operations owe to the trailblazers of the WW2 period.

 Another highly reputed Marine unit is the 5th Marine Regiment, known as the Devil Dogs.
 They are the most highly decorated regiment in the United States Marine Corps.
 It is said that they earned the nickname from their first deployment, during World War I when they participated in the fierce Battle of Belleau Wood.
 The American forces suffered over 1,800 deaths breaking the German position and were reduced to fighting with bayonets and hand to hand.
 Their incredible efforts earned the Germans’ fear and respect and the French forces’ admiration and gratitude.
 To this date, the 5th is one of only two Marine regiments permitted to wear the Fourragère, a braided cord used in French military culture to distinguish units that have shown incredible gallantry in battle.

-Together We Served offers free accounts to US service members and veterans so that they can find other service members they worked and trained alongside.
-When you sign up, you can enter your service record, including your boot camp, a helicopter squadron, a tank battalion, whichever unit you were a part of.
-Our system will show you others who were at that boot camp or serving in that unit at the same time.
-Every month, more current and former servicemen and women join.
-Will you be the next?
+Together We Served offers the opportunity for US service members and veterans so that they can find other service members they worked and trained alongside.
+When you sign up, you can enter your service record, including your boot camp, infantry company, tank battalion, or whichever unit you were a part of and dates you were in.
+Our system will show you others who were at the same boot camp or unit at the same time.
 Sign up today.